data-preservation-programs/singularity/docs/cli-reference/dataset/add-piece.md

-# [alpha] Manually register a piece (CAR file) with the dataset for deal making purpose
+# Manually register a piece (CAR file) with the dataset for deal making purpose

 ```
 NAME: